Commerce Exam > Commerce Notes > Business Studies (BST) Class 11 > Chapter Notes - Business Services

 Definition

 Auxiliaries to trade are also known as business services.
 The service sector includes commercial firms engaged in banking, communication, transport, insurance, and warehousing.
-Business cannot be even imagined in the absence of these services.
+Business cannot even be imagined in the absence of these services.
 All these services collectively constitute the Service Sector.

 Nature/Features/characteristics of Services: